Transcatheter Aortic Valve Replacement (TAVR)

 Why Choose Morton Plant Hospital for TAVR?

 Morton Plant Hospital was the first hospital in the Tampa Bay region to open a TAVR program as part of our commitment to providing the community with innovative and advanced heart and vascular services.
-Our multidisciplinary team of specialists has performed more than 1,000 TAVR procedures with exceptional outcomes.
+Our multidisciplinary team of specialists has performed more than 1,800 TAVR procedures with exceptional outcomes.
 Surgical risks associated with TAVR have steadily declined with the development of new technology and extensive heart team experience.
-Learn more about our outcomes.

 Our facility is one of the few in Florida offering alternative vascular access to patients with small blood vessels.
 This expertise in small vessel access may allow those patients who were not previously considered candidates at other hospitals to receive treatment at Morton Plant Hospital.
 Additionally, the TAVR program participates in several clinical research trials involving TAVR technology and other advanced technologies.
 For a current list of clinical trials, please contact our Center: 855-44-VALVE (855-448-2583).